tkuwill/dotfiles-on-arch/README.md

 - For the sake of longer battery runtime, I have **few configs** for decoration.
 - All things here all have their duty to be here.
 (In my opinion.)
 - I would also provide a viewpoint for those who don't know what to install after a fresh install of **archlinux**.
-- I *might forget* to list something that has to be installed first before using my dotfiles, so if you want to use these, check first!
+- I *might forget* to list something that has to be installed first before using my dotfiles, so if you want to use these, check first !
 - I also put the icons which I use for notifications.
 Almost are from [flaticon][].
 For details of those icons, check the scripts you want to use.
 - If you want to use these icons without rewrite the code of scripts, you have to put `sysicon` folder into `~/Pictures/sysicon`.
 - I also put the configs of `cmus`, `dunst`, `gitui`, `mpv`, `tmux`, `vim`, `.xinitrc`, `.Xresources`, `zathura` and `zsh` in the `.config` folder.
 If you want to use those, feel free to use them.